 3. Indeterminately Sentenced Nonviolent Offender Parole Process.

 CDCR began screening indeterminately-sentenced, nonviolent offenders for eligibility in January 2019.
-As of July 31, 2019, 1,762 inmates have been referred to the Board for a parole consideration hearing, of which 109 were closed because the Board’s jurisdictional review of the inmates’ criminal history and central file revealed they were not eligible for parole consideration.
+As of September 30, 2019, 1,796 inmates have been referred to the Board for a parole consideration hearing, of which 109 were closed because the Board’s jurisdictional review of the inmates’ criminal history and central file revealed they were not eligible for parole consideration.
+The Board conducted 26 hearings for indeterminately sentenced nonviolent offenders.
+The hearings resulted in 1 grant, 23 denials and two stipulations to unsuitability.
+An additional 53 hearings were scheduled but were postponed, waived, continued, or cancelled.
 The remaining referrals are pending parole suitability hearings.

 B. Update on Other Measures Defendants Continue to Implement: